 Linh Trinh An was born in Hanoi, Vietnam, and had her first music lesson at age four.
 At age six, she became a piano student at the Hanoi Conservatory, now renamed the Vietnam National Academy of Music.
-She was listed as one of the best piano students for academic achievement and received scholarships from the Academy for several years.
+She received scholarships for academic achievement from the Academy for several years.
 Linh earned her Bachelor’s Degree in Music with cum laude honors from St. Mary’s College of Maryland as a piano student of Brian Ganz.
-In the summer of 2014, she performed at the Young Artist’s Recital of the Alba Music Festival in Italy.
+In the summer of 2014, Trinh performed at the Young Artist’s Recital of the Alba Music Festival in Italy.
 She also played as pianist in the world premiere of Giacomo Platini’s “Le notti di cristallo,” a composition for symphonic orchestra, live electronics, and voice.
-In 2016, Linh premiered a work by Edward Knoeckel, Piano Reflection No. 1, at George Mason University.
+In 2016 and 2017, Linh premiered two works by Edward Knoeckel at George Mason University.

 For more information about Linh, call the office at 703-993-9889 or email email@example.com